🚀 Motivation: Why a Vision-Centric Survey?

 - Interactive Environments and Gaming

-Table 3: General-purpose world modeling datasets and benchmarks.
+Table 3: Foundational world modeling datasets and benchmarks.

-Table 4: Application-specific world modeling datasets and benchmarks.
+Table 4: Domain-specific world modeling datasets and benchmarks.

 💡 Challenges and Future Directions